 1. Slide the provided metal calipers onto the meter stick, vertical edges facing inward.
 Align the inner edge of one caliper with an 'easy' reference value (e.g. 10.0 cm) and lock it in place.
-The other caliper should be left loose enough to adjust its position easily without it sliding around.
+The other caliper should be left loose enough to adjust its position easily without it sliding freely.

-2. [1 mark] Place a single tennis ball on the provided 'track' (so that it will not roll).
-Using the meter stick with the calipers, adjust the moveable caliper until the FULL diameter of the tennis ball fits snugly between the metal caliper 'jaws' but without deforming the ball.
-Record the positions of the calipers on the metre stick (in cm) to measure the diameter D of a single tennis ball:
+2. [1 mark] Place one (1) tennis ball on the provided 'track' (so it will not roll).
+Using the meter stick with the calipers, adjust the moveable caliper until the FULL diameter of the tennis ball fits snugly between the metal caliper 'jaws' WITHOUT deforming the ball.
+Record the positions of the calipers on the metre stick (in cm) and determine the diameter D of a single tennis ball: